Chapter 2 : In the House of Black

 The house elves covered the windows with black crepe and used the same material to surround my brother’s portrait in the drawing room.
 The portrait disregarded all sense of propriety, complaining how the black did not suit his complexion.
 It's funny to think of it now; I can't even remember what he looked like, his face a pale blur beneath blond curls.
 There is too much of my early life which has gone forgotten by my aging mind.

 His wife was a sickly girl who had given herself up to Hector before he was to leave for France.
-It was my parent’s side of the agreement that he marry if he chose to join the army and Gwyneth Nott was a suitable wife, if nothing else, and utterly useless at anything.
+It was my parent’s side of the agreement that he marry if he chose to join the army and Gwyneth Nott was a suitable wife, if nothing else, and utterly useless at anything, despite her sweetness of nature.
 Pretty, yes, but many said that she would have been a Squib if not for her father's power in the Ministry.
 I'd never seen her even light a candle.

 "It takes too much energy, wouldn't you agree, Helen?
 Getting out the wand, then remembering the spell, then trying to make it work..."